 Micronutrient Status in Indian Soil

-Iron (Fe): Iron ranks second to aluminium in the hierarchy of abundant metals found insoil.
+Iron (Fe): Iron ranks second to aluminium in the hierarchy of abundant metals found in the soil.
 Plants absorb iron in the form of either Fe2+ (ferrous ion) or Fe3+ (ferric ion).
 Ferric iron compounds exhibit low solubility, and the conditions that promote the formation of these compounds diminish iron availability in the soil.

 Sahu et al. (1990) performed a distribution study on the availability of Mn, Zn, Fe, and Cu in both subsurface and surface soils from eight soil groups in rice-growing regions of Odisha, noting that Fe, Mn, and Cu were sufficiently present in these soils.
 Nonetheless, a deficiency of available Zn extracted by DTPA (<0.6 ppm) was identified.
 Vijay Kumar et al. (1996) presented comprehensive reports on the reduction of micronutrient levels in the soils of Northern Telangana.
 The reports indicate that the soils of Northern Telangana exhibit low organic carbon levels and vary from low to high in cation exchange capacity (CEC).
 The concentrations of Fe, Cu, and Mn in the soils range from 19 to 59.9 mg kg−1, 1.01 to 5.19 mg kg−1, and 15 to 86 mg kg−1, respectively.
 The upper layer of soil possesses a higher concentration of nutrients compared to the subsurface layers.
 Chattopadhyaya et al. (1996) examined nine soil profiles from three districts in the Vindhyan scrap land region to assess the status of Zn, Cu, Fe, and Mn, finding that soils at higher elevations contained a greater concentration of micronutrients compared to those at lower altitudes.
 Sarkar et al. (2000) discovered elevated levels of DTPA-extractable Fe, Cu, Zn, and Mn in the surface layers of nearly all soil profiles in the Madhubani district of Bihar.